top of page

 (with Philippe Delacote and Jessica Meyer)

-In recent decades, policies have been implemented to secure property rights over hundreds of millions of hectares of land claimed as common property.
-We first show theoretically that securing the commons can conserve common-pool resources and improve well-being when investments in resource production and the community’s capacity to regulate labour to extraction are effective.
-An impactful policy is likely when the community’s ex ante capacity to regulate labour to extraction is weak and where members are highly resource dependent.
-A differences-in-differences framework is applied to a household panel dataset to evaluate the well-being and forest impacts of Malawi’s Improved Forest Management for Sustainable Livelihoods Programme.
-Our results show that the Programme had a short-term negative effect on household well-being but no impact on rates of forest loss.
-Supplementary empirical analysis provides suggestive evidence that baseline institutional capacity and households’ labour portfolios condition outcomes.
+tested with an application of a differences-in-differences framework to a household panel dataset that evaluates the well-being and forest impacts of Malawi’s Improved Forest Management for Sustainable Livelihoods Programme.
+The Programme is shown to have a short-term negative effect on household well-being but no impact on rates of forest loss.
+Supplementary empirical analysis suggests that, consistent with theory, baseline institutional capacity and households’ labour portfolios condition outcomes.
 First, well-being declined among households who lived in communities lacking a pre-existing communal forest claim.
 Second, food security declined among resource-dependent households, while non-food expenditures fell among those less resource dependent.

 (with Jeffrey Pagel and Lorenzo Sileci)